mithunpaul08/mean-teacher/pytorch/README.md

 ```
 This should open browser and run the GUI in localhost:3000.

-Now go back to the GUI on `localhost:3000` and type in a sample claim and evidence in the claim and
- evidence text fields and click `Run`.
-This is now testing on
-one claim and evidence.

 Now open another terminal and do:
 ```
 conda create --name rte_run python=3